 Our bodies may speak out in other ways too – by giving us migraine, rashes, backache or more serious illnesses.
 It is always worth exploring what unowned part of us might be trying to find expression through our body.
 Again, please be aware this is for your own interpretation only.
 It is never wise to put too much trust in others interpretation of our bodily ailments.

-For more information on exploring the shadow please visit Marianne’s website:
+For more information on exploring and healing the shadow, including Group Workshops, Individual Sessions and Couples Work please visit Marianne’s website: